mesosphere/dcos-commons/frameworks/template/README.md

 ### CPU

-The amount of CPU allocated to each node may be customized.
+You can customize the amount of CPU allocated to each node.
 A value of `1.0` equates to one full CPU core on a machine.
-This value may be customized by editing the **cpus** value under the **node** configuration section.
+Change this value by editing the **cpus** value under the **node** configuration section.
 Turning this too low will result in throttled tasks.

 ### Memory

-The amount of RAM allocated to each node may be customized.
-This value may be customized by editing the **mem** value (in MB) under the **node** configuration section.
+You can customize the amount of RAM allocated to each node.
+Change this value by editing the **mem** value (in MB) under the **node** configuration section.
 Turning this too low will result in out of memory errors.

 _ANY CUSTOMIZATIONS RELATING TO MEMORY THAT SHOULD BE ADJUSTED AS WELL (E.G. HEAP SIZE)?
 IF SO, MENTION THEM HERE._

 ### Ports

-Each port exposed by the service may be customized via the service configuratiton.
+You can customize the ports exposed by the service via the service configuratiton.
 If you wish to install multiple instances of the service and have them colocate on the same machines, you must ensure that **no** ports are common between those instances.
 Customizing ports is only needed if you require multiple instances sharing a single machine.
 This customization is optional otherwise.

 Each component's ports may be customized in the following configuration sections:
 - _LIST PORT OPTIONS AND WHERE THEY ARE LOCATED IN THE CONFIG HERE_